Millions flee Kyiv as humanitarian crisis worsen across Ukraine

 Capital’s population has halved since war began, say officials

-Some two million people have fled Ukraine’s capital Kyiv, officials said on Thursday, as the encircled city readies for a battle which could determine its war with Russia.
+About 2 million people have fled Ukraine’s capital Kyiv, officials said on Thursday, as the encircled city readies for a battle that could determine the war with Russia.

 That number means the city’s peacetime population has been approximately halved.

-“Every street, every house is being fortified,” said Kyiv’s mayor Vitali Klitschko.
+“Every street, every house is being fortified,” said Kyiv’s mayor, Vitali Klitschko.
 “Even people who in their lives never intended to change their clothes, now they are in uniform with machine guns in their hands.”

 The figure was revealed as the war entered its third week.
 The Red Cross said hundreds of thousands of people in another encircled city, Mariupol, the scene of an attack on a maternity hospital on Wednesday, were suffering shortages of food, medicine, heat and electricity.